feliksdb/Learning-Web-Scraping/README.md

-# Learning-Web-Scraping-Wikipedia
+# Web-Scraping-Wikipedia
-Web Scraping Wikipedia in Python Using BeautifulSoup
+Web Scraping Companies Data in Python Using BeautifulSoup